 This Lemon Chicken Orzo Soup Recipe combines roasted chicken, orzo pasta, onions, celery, carrots, and spinach in a perfectly seasoned broth with a squeeze of lemon.
-It is a refreshing and fulfilling taste tantalizing experience.
+It is a refreshing, fulfilling, taste-tantalizing experience.
 Using already baked rotisserie chicken for this recipe makes it easy to get it on the table in less than thirty minutes.

-This is a hearty meal all by itself but for a company worthy meal I like to serve it with Crostini and Strawberry Spinach Salad.
-Sometimes we just serve the soup with just a scoop of Vanilla Ice Cream for dessert.
+This is a hearty meal, but for a guest-worthy meal, I like to serve it with homemade rolls and rocket salad.
+Sometimes we serve the soup with a slice of coconut cream pie for dessert.
 Whatever you decide to serve with it I am sure you will get rave reviews.

 How to make Lemon Orzo Chicken Soup